 Electricity is produced in Finland in a versatile way with various different energy sources and production methods.
-The most important energy sources for electricity generation are nuclear power, hydropower, coal, natural gas, wood fuels, and peat.
-The share of wind power is small, but growing.
+The most important energy sources for electricity generation are nuclear power, hydropower, wood fuels and the fast-growing wind power sector.

-In Finland, there are approx. 120 companies producing electricity and about 400 power plants, more than half of which are hydroelectric power plants.
+In Finland, there are approximately 120 energy companies producing electricity and about 400 power plants, more than half of which are hydroelectric power plants.
 Finland’s electricity generation is fairly distributed compared with many other European countries.
 Our diverse and distributed structure of electricity generation increases the security of electricity supply.

-Almost one-third of electricity is produced in combined heat and power generation, in which case the energy content of the fuel is utilised to its full potential.
+Almost one-fifth of electricity is produced as combined heat and power generation in connection with heat production, in which case the energy content of the fuel is utilised to its full potential.
 Up to 90% of the energy of the fuel can be converted into electricity and heat.

-Finland is part of the joint Nordic electricity market in which free competition prevails.
+Finland is part of the European electricity market, which is subject to free competition.

 In addition to energy sources, production can be divided according to the kind of power plant the electricity is generated in (e.g. whether it is a heating plant or other production) and how the generation takes place timewise.
 Some of the power plants are normally continuously operated at full capacity, and the production of some of them varies according the production possibilities or demand.
 In order to maintain the balance of the electricity grid, we need so-called regulating power even according to short-term variations in consumption.